 (i) applications, or specified kinds of applications, for the grant or renewal of a licence; or

-(ii) applications that the Commission determines are to be publicly notified;
+(ii) applications that the Minister determines are to be publicly notified;

-(b) a right to make submissions to the Commission on applications mentioned in paragraph (a); and
+(b) a right to make submissions to the Minister on applications mentioned in paragraph (a); and

 (c) the persons who are to have that right.

 [Clause 5 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+101(3).]

 6. Applicant may make submissions

-(1) This clause applies where the Commission proposes —
+(1) This clause applies where the Minister proposes —

 (a) to refuse an application for a licence; or

-(b) to grant, or undertake to grant, a licence subject to the inclusion of a term, condition or restriction that it considers is inconsistent with the terms of the application.
+(b) to grant, or undertake to grant, a licence subject to the inclusion of a term, condition or restriction that the Minister considers is inconsistent with the terms of the application.

-(2) The Commission is to notify the applicant —
+(2) The Minister is to notify the applicant —

-(a) of its proposal; and
+(a) of the Minister’s proposal; and

-(b) that the applicant has a right to be heard by, or to make written submissions to, the Commission before the Commission makes a decision on the application.
+(b) that the applicant has a right to make written submissions to the Minister, or be heard by a person designated by the Minister for that purpose, before the Minister makes a decision on the application.

 (3) Written submissions may be made by the applicant, as mentioned in subclause (2)(b), within 30 days after the applicant is given notice under that subclause.

-(4) The Commission is to have regard to any submissions made by the applicant under subclause (3) before it makes its final decision.
+(4) The Minister is to have regard to any submissions made by the applicant under subclause (3) before the Minister makes a final decision.

 [Clause 6 inserted by No. 49 of 2000 s.
-52.]
+52; amended by No. 38 of 2007 s.
+88, 101(2) and (3).]

-7. Grant or refusal at Commission’s discretion
+7. Grant or refusal at Minister’s discretion

-(1) The grant or refusal of an application for a licence and the terms, conditions and restrictions to be included in the licence are, subject to clause 8, at the discretion of the Commission.
+(1) The grant or refusal of an application for a licence and the terms, conditions and restrictions to be included in the licence are, subject to clause 8, at the discretion of the Minister.

-(2) In exercising that discretion, the Commission is to have regard to all matters that it considers relevant, including whether the proposed taking and use of water —
+(2) In exercising that discretion, the Minister is to have regard to all matters that the Minister considers relevant, including whether the proposed taking and use of water —

 (a) are in the public interest;